micahrivs/Pandas-Challenge/README.md

 ### Scores by School Type

-*  Finally a solution that group schools based on school type (Charter vs. District) was created.
+*  A solution was created to group schools based on school type (Charter vs. District).
+The table includes the following metrics:

 A table of Scores by School Type looks as follows: